General Service Information

 Most structures that are delivered within a six hour radius of Pine Grove, PA are installed by Solar Innovations, Inc.’s own trained and experienced install crews.
 Solar Innovations, Inc. can partner with a dealer in your area if your installation is more than six hours away depending on availability.
 Another installation option is locating your own glazier or contractor.
 Crew supervisors may be available to oversee installations not completed by a Solar Innovations, Inc. installation crew.
 Please speak with a Solar Innovations, Inc. representative to learn more.

 Pre-installation Site Preparation

 Staging plays an important role in the installation of a project.
-Discussing and correctly planning the required staging needed at the job site can help to eliminate any potential problems or delays.
+Discussing and correctly planning the required staging needed at the job site can help eliminate any potential problems or delays.
 Solar Innovations, Inc. generally excludes taking scaffolding onsite; the requirements of scaffolding are usually discussed with the general contractor or homeowner.
 Most homeowners will expect the installer or dealer to provide all needed equipment, making it important to clearly note in the contract what is and isn’t going to be provided by that party.
-It is necessary to explicitly record the requirements so that it is known what is going to be onsite.
+It is necessary to explicitly record the requirements, so it is known what is going to be onsite.

 Solar Innovations, Inc. has a strong initiative for green solutions, so we personally use and recommend a mixture of vinegar, detergent, and water.
-This solution will not harm the environment or the aluminum finish, and greatly reduces streaks.
-The makeup of the solution we use here at our facility is as follows:
+This solution will not harm the environment or the aluminum finish and greatly reduces streaks.
+The makeup of the solution we use at our facility is as follows: